 All building envelope assemblies (roofs and exterior walls) routinely have heat and moisture transfer over time.
 Typically, many roofing and exterior wall assemblies will “load up” with moisture during the winter months and “dry out” during the summer months.
 Hygrothermal modeling allows us to analyze this cycling and predict if it will become an issue or acceptable.

-The industry-accepted Hygrothermal modeling tool is WUFI.
+The industry-accepted hygrothermal modeling tool is WUFI.
 WUFI is a German acronym which stands for Wärme Und Feuchte Instationär, which translated means heat and moisture transiency.
-We use WUFI Pro 6.0 as a tool to model and predict how building envelope assemblies reached the condition they are in and to predict how new assemblies will perform.
-As with the use of any tool, use of WUFI requires training, experience in the building envelope, and a lot of common sense.
+There are different versions of WUFI available.
+We use WUFI Pro 6.0 to model and predict how building envelope assemblies reached the condition they are in and predict how new assemblies will perform.
+As with any tool, the use of the WUFI program requires training.
+Experience in the building envelope industry is also a necessity.

 In addition to WUFI, we use traditional dew point and condensation analysis tools to validate WUFI models and existing conditions.
-We are also familiar with THERM which was developed by the Lawrence Berkeley National Laboratory to model heat transfer in building components.
+We are also familiar with THERM, developed by the Lawrence Berkeley National Laboratory to model heat transfer in building components.

 Building Envelope Professionals Group (BEPG) utilizes hygrothermal modeling in several different situations.
 These applications include new construction, remodeling, building alterations, remediation, and forensics.